Nus Ghani: Parliamentary career

-As of January 2022, she is a vice-chair of the 1922 Committee.
+As of January 2022, she was a vice-chair of the 1922 Committee.

 In January 2022, Ghani said she was dismissed as a transport minister in 2020 because she was a Muslim.
 She said that a government whip had told her that, in the Downing Street meeting that decided her removal, her Muslimness was raised as an issue.
 The Conservative Chief whip, Mark Spencer, came forward as the person who spoke to Ghani and said the allegations were untrue.
 The Justice Secretary and Deputy Prime Minister Dominic Raab said the allegations were serious and called on Ghani to make a formal complaint in order to allow an investigation to take place.

-On 21 November 2022, Ghani became construction minister, the fourth holder of the post in 2022 and the ninth in four years, succeeding Jackie Doyle-Price.
+On 21 November 2022, Ghani became industry minister, the fourth holder of the post in 2022 and the ninth in four years, succeeding Jackie Doyle-Price.
+On 26 March 2024, Ghani replaced Leo Docherty as Minister of State for Europe, her previous role being taken by Alan Mak.

+For the 2024 general election on 4 July, the Wealden seat's boundaries were redrawn as Sussex Weald, for which Ghani was elected, with a lower majority.
+On 23 July 2024 Ghani was elected Deputy Speaker in the House of Commons.

 Personal life

-Ghani married David Wheeldon in 2002 and has two children.
+Ghani married David Wheeldon in 2002 and has one child.